sauce-archives/help/docs/tools/appium/introduction.md

 <h3 id="about-appium">About Appium</h3>

 Appium is an open-source test-automation framework for mobile apps &ndash; native, hybrid and web apps are supported.
 It drives iOS and Android apps using a standardized protocol.
-Selenium uses the same protocol and design so if you are familiar with Selenium for web testing, Appium will definitely be easy to get started with.<br>
+Selenium uses the same protocol and design so if you are familiar with Selenium for web testing, Appium will definitely be easy to get started with.

+One of the advantages of Appium is it's flexibility.
+Appium allows you to begin writing tests in several popular languages.
+You can write tests using Java, Javascript, Ruby, PHP, C#, and Python.
+This makes it signficantly easier to begin writing tests since you don't need to learn a new programming language to get started.
+You can write your tests using whichever language you are most comfortable with.

 If you have any doubts, or want to get a first taste of what it is like to automate tests using Appium, have a look at our <a href="/docs/guides/tutorials-appium/">Appium Tutorial Series</a>, where we help you set up Appium on your system and run your first test.